 You do not want to run out of charge due to something like an unforeseen delay…

 It gets cold up in the sky and you perhaps don’t want to have to rely on the cabin crew to provide you with a blanket on request, something which they’ll likely do either way, but it’s just better to practice self-reliance.
-Pack in a sweater or hoodie as part of your hand luggage, perhaps with some sweatpants and a pair of socks.
+Pack in a sweater or hoodie or tracksuits for men as part of your hand luggage, perhaps with some sweatpants and a pair of socks.

 Otherwise weather-appropriate clothing and other gear should definitely make up part of the essential travel kit.